 - By adding seating and a flexible hand-held shower wand, taking a shower becomes a much easier task for the elderly.

 For more information on improving bathroom safety read our blog.
+Reach out to Ranck as your bathroom remodeling plumber expert for any questions you might have.

 We hope you’ll consider these options the next time you make improvements to your home or bathroom.
 Don’t wait for an accident to happen before you take action.
 Contact Ranck today to begin your journey to a safer home.